Faculty and Research

 • B.A. in Computer Science, Open University of Israel, 2003

 My primary interest is quantum gravity in finite regions of space.
 As a meandering route to this end, I study higher-spin gravity in de Sitter space.
+OIST Center for Quantum Technologies This unit is a member of the OIST Center for Quantum Technologies (OCQT)

 Courses